The Person-Centered Approach Of Rogerian Therapy

 Definition Of Rogerian Therapy

-Rogerian therapy is a type of counseling in which the therapist is nondirective but supportive, allowing the client to direct the course of each therapy session.
+Rogerian therapy is a type of counseling in which the therapist is non-directive but supportive, following the client’s lead over the course of each therapy session.
 The counselor's expertise is secondary to the patient's ability to solve his or her problems.
-The counselor's job is to interact with the client to understand as completely as possible while allowing them to talk out their problems and come to conclusions.
+The counselor's job is to listen to the client’s thoughts in order to understand as completely as possible, while allowing them to talk out their problems and come to conclusions.
+Client perception is at the heart of this theory: each patient should believe that their therapist is empathetic and understanding in regard to their issues.

 How Does Rogerian Therapy Work?